Rethinking Development: Care and Social Protection at the Core

 Our objectives:

-1. Denounce the current situation of care and support-related inequities, which generates economic and social injustice, stress, exclusion or even violence, especially negatively impacting the well-being and economic situation of women in all their diversity, persons with disabilities and older persons, and hinders social development ⎯in particular as mothers, spouses and daughters, and as care and support workers
+1. Denounce the current situation of care and support-related inequities, which generates economic and social injustice, stress, exclusion or even violence, negatively impacting the well-being and economic situation of women in all their diversity, persons with disabilities and older persons, and hinders social development ⎯in particular as mothers, spouses and daughters, and as care and support workers

 2. Shed light on the multiple linkages between care and support and social development, and why care and support matters for social development (including public care and support services, sustainable financing, and environmental care)